pabloFuente/openvidu-sample-basic-ng2/README.md

 Now you are ready to execute the sample application.

-## Start app development server

-## Generate build files

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `-prod` flag for a production build.

 ## Executing sample application

 In this repository you have a sample JavaScript application that use OpenVidu Development Server to allow videoconferences  between a group of users.
 Please clone it with the following command (you need git installed in your development machine):